simon741/edu-devcamp/HOL/HOL8/README.md

     ![image](./media/2018-06-29-10-05-00.jpg)

-1. On the welcome screen click `Create a new app`.
+1. On the welcome screen of the `Manifest editor` tab click `Create a new app`.

     ![image](./media/2018-06-29-10-08-00.jpg)